mthiebaux/D3JSdemo/README.md

 ## Learning Curve

 Knowing almost nothing about *SVG* tags and D3 visualization development, I set out by examining a dozen or more code examples demonstrating a variety of functionality, and outdated tutorials.
 I then migrated those codes from their v3 and v4 syntax into the latest v7, which is not backward compatible.
+A problem of reverse engineering.

-Finally, I stress test the results with a scalable, high performance set of operations, of some interest to graph theorists.
+Finally, I stress test the resulting code with a scalable, high performance set of operations, of some interest to graph theorists.
 A histogram of cumulative mutations shows consistent power law distribution of node degree.
+Style transition chains are seductive and troublesome at scale.